jandolezal/licenses/README.md

 ## TODO

-- Add GitHub workflow to scrape data on weekly basis
 - Refactor without the .json step with a view of using Datasette (and .csv files)
-- If possible take advantage of Scrapy features and remove standalone module `make_csvs`.
+- If possible take advantage of Scrapy features and remove stand-alone module `make_csvs`.
 - Add spiders for other types of businesses (electricity trade, etc.)